indexed-finance/docs/community/user-governance.md

 We do not consider Snapshot polls to have the same binding quorum levels as required by Governor Alpha, as Snapshot cannot - by definition of being off-chain - trigger changes to the protocol.
 Rather, we use Snapshot polls as a gauge for whether or not an on-chain vote would be successful.

-**Note**: we are currently working on producing a fork of Snapshot that allows voters to cast equal-weight votes for *multiple* poll choices simultaneously, a notable omission from Snapshot as it currently stands.
-Development has concluded for this, and these docs will be updated as appropriate when it is deployed.
+**Note**: we have recently released a fork of Snapshot that allows you to cast equal-weight votes for *multiple* poll choices simultaneously, a notable omission from Snapshot as it currently stands.
+It is currently available [here](https://ndx-multisnapshot.herokuapp.com/), and is being tested with some non-binding polls.

 ## When Can't You Vote?